-Action Responsible Party Timeframe Cost Update the park and trail CIP and City Jan-May Undetermined prioritize a 2023 work plan Design and implement viable projects City, Local Partners Jul-Dec Undetermined Solicit funding and cooperative City, Consultant, Local Ongoing Undetermined agreements for priority projects Partners Update the park and trail CIP and City Oct-Dec Undetermined prioritize a 2024 work plan
+Action Responsible Party Timeframe Cost Update the park and trail CIP and City Jan-May Undetermined prioritize a 2024 work plan Design and implement viable projects City, Local Partners Jul-Dec Undetermined Solicit funding and cooperative City, Consultant, Local Ongoing Undetermined agreements for priority projects Partners Update the park and trail CIP and City Oct-Dec Undetermined prioritize a 2025 work plan

 • Electric System Improvements-as the community continues to develop, the demand for residential, commercial, and industrial electric capacity increases.
-In 2007, a system distribution study was completed in cooperation with NPPD.
-Following review of the study in early 2008, the City Council adopted a long-range capital improvement plan.
+The City will continue to implement a long-range capital improvement plan as resources allow; with continued system evaluation by NPPD and City Staff.